3 Essential Trading Goals for Long-Term Success

 This means that you have to shift your perspective and not focus on making money but rather on trading well.

-Second, with every trade, do your best to hit those two goals:
+Focus on trading well as opposed to making money.
+With every trade, do your best to hit those two sub-goals:

 - Proper position size